 I frequently meet people today who deny that “Scientism” exists as a religious philosophy.
 Then they’ll turn around and make the most dogmatic assertions of faith you will ever hear in your life, such as “Science is how we know things are true” and “Science can be trusted unlike the dark superstitious beliefs of the past.”

 The belief that science is how we know things are True (as opposed to one way we know some things to be true) is, ironically, unsupportable scientifically.
 When you point this out, Scientismists will then respond with “well, it’s the best we have.”
-Which they also offer, ironically, without scientific proof.
-It too is a dogmatic faith statement, you see.
+Which they also offer, unironically, without scientific proof.
+That too is a dogmatic faith statement, you see.

 It’s just like their faith that there’s nothing running the laws of probability or physics.
-They just believe that, and somehow experience no cognitive dissonance.
+They simply believe things like that unquestioningly, and somehow experience no cognitive dissonance.
 Or at least pretend to have no cognitive dissonance.

 The laity of the Church of Scientism tends to look at scientists not as people doing research who sometimes finding useful or interesting results, but as moral and intellectual and even spiritual (they prefer the term “psychological”) authorities the rest of us should listen to because, supposedly, the credentialed scientist is wiser or more moral or more trustworthy or more incorruptible than the rest of us.